hail-is/hail/dev-docs/releasing.md

     sha = THE_FULL_SHA

+Change directories into the hail directory:

+    cd /PATH/TO/REPO/hail

 You can download all the necessary files to execute release.sh by downloading them from the hail-ci-bpk3h bucket.
 The necessary files are listed under "Sources: " in the "Inputs" log of the "release" build step.
 They should look something like: